TristanCPP/TristanCPP/README.md

 Southern Arkansas University Computer Science Student.
 Class of 2025 🎓

-I’m currently learning data structures and algorithms and will be delving into AI next semester.
+I’m currently working part time and in my senior year of Computer Science!
+I am hoping to join the workforce as a software engineer after graduation, work with a great team, and solve cool new challenges!

 Familiar with C++, Java, Python, SQL and more.